afska/gba-flashcartio/README.md

 The flashcart type is autodetected and \[ex\]FAT partitions are supported via [ELM-ChaN's FatFs library](http://elm-chan.org/fsw/ff).

-- **Only reads are implemented in FatFs**.
+- **Only read operations are implemented in FatFs**.
+- It reads using either DMA3 or DMA1.
+- In EZ Flash mode, ROM is unavailable while using the SD card, so:
-- ~1KB of static EWRAM will be used by some functions.
+  * ~1KB of static EWRAM will be taken by some functions.
+  * When reading, interrupts will be briefly disabled (`REG_IME = 0`) to avoid problems.

 ## Usage